arjunrao87/Smaran/README.md

 Project Smaran

-Application to be able to create reminders for birthdays and anniversaries.
+Application to create reminders for birthdays and anniversaries.